 3. Be a mindful citizen.
 Make sure you are doing all you can to reduce the spread of invasive species!

-Another great partner is the Central Upper Peninsula Cooperative Weed Management Area (CUPCWMA).
-More information on this particular CWMA can be found at:
+Another great partner is the Lake to Lake Cooperative Invasive Species Management Area (L2L CISMA) More information on this particular CISMA can be found at: